 What each of us can do today

-In addition, you can do what I did at the beginning of this year: stop eating beef, poultry, and pork.
-There are countless delicious and healthier alternatives available for a mostly plant-based diet.
+In addition, there are countless delicious and healthier alternatives to meat available for a mostly plant-based diet.
 The meat industry will only continue to prosper if a critical mass of consumers continues to support it.
 Vote for political leaders who’ll drive policies that will protect both human beings and animals from viruses and cruelty.